nielscup/CropPlugin/README.md

 ### API Usage

-Call **CrossShare.Current** from any project or PCL to gain access to APIs.
+Call **CrossImageCrop.Current** from any project or PCL to gain access to APIs.

 **iOS**
 ```